Fallah Bahh

-Francis Flores (born August 12, 1985) is an American professional wrestler best known for his time with Impact Wrestling, where he performed under the ring name Fallah Bahh.
-He began his wrestling career on New Jersey's independent circuit, wrestling for both the Independent Wrestling Federation and Monster Factory Pro Wrestling.
-He began wrestling for Impact Wrestling in 2017, competing for the Impact Grand Championship.
-He later formed a tag team with KM.
-He also made appearances for All Elite Wrestling (AEW), Major League Wrestling (MLW), Combat Zone Wrestling (CZW), House Of Glory, Destiny Wrestling and The Wrestling Revolver.
+Francis Flores (born August 12, 1985) is an American professional wrestler.
+He currently performs on the independent circuit – predominantly for WrestlePro – under the ring name Fallah Baah.
+He is best known for his time with Impact Wrestling.
+Baah began his wrestling career on New Jersey's independent circuit, wrestling for both the Independent Wrestling Federation (IWF) and Monster Factory Pro Wrestling (MFPW).

 Professional wrestling career

 Early Career (2005–2017)

 Flores began his wrestling career in 2005, wrestling under the name Franciz for Independent Wrestling Federation in New Jersey.
 While in IWF, Flores would become a three time tag team champion as well one time IWF American Champion, defeating Kareem West for the title and a two time IWF Heavyweight Champion.

 In 2011, Flores wrestled under the names Fala / Fallah, before fully transitioning to using Fallah Bahh.
 In 2016, Bahh began teaming with Mario Bokara and Bobby Wayward under the tag team name The Money and the Miles for New Jersey's Monster Factory Pro Wrestling, winning the MFPW Tag Team Championship with Bokara on October 15, 2016.